walmartdigital/kafka-autoconnector/README.md

     max.tasks: "2"
 ```

-**Note**: Make sure all configuration parameters values are of type `string`, Kafka Connect will take care of converting these values to the appropriate data types when loading the configuration.
+**Note**: Make sure all configuration parameters values are of type `string`, Kafka Connect will take care of converting these values to the appropriate data types when loading the configuration of the specified connector type.

 ## Metrics